-- Only the fencer is allowed to protest their corner coach (limited to one per fencer) is not allowed to protest on their fencer's behalf, but can encourage them to protest themselves. - Corner coaches protesting loudly on their fencer's behalf will result in a yellow card for the fencer.
+- Only the fencer is allowed to protest their corner coach (limited to one per fencer) is not allowed to protest on their fencer's behalf, but can encourage them to protest themselves. - UPDATE 'On piste' fighters will be penalised for the conduct of their corner person.
+If a corner is attempting to influence a refereeing decision, being vocal about calls or showing disrespect, the fencer will receive the appropriate card for this behaviour. - Supporting and coaching between hits is still allowed, and corners may speak on behalf of a fencer if the fencer asks them to (especially at Herne's Cup where the experience level is lower).
+However, the corner will be treated as an extension of the fencer regarding conduct on piste. - Corner coaches protesting loudly on their fencer's behalf will result in a yellow card for the fencer.
 Any subsequent examples of corner coach protests will result in red cards.
 This cannot result in a black card.